 CODE OF CONDUCT.
 Nurturing Program (NP) Facilitators and Trainers should model NP values and principles when interacting with all others, stay in yearly contact with their Lead National Trainer and/or affiliated Family Nurturing Center (FNC), always act in the best interest of families, paraprofessionals and professionals and implement NP to the highest level of integrity and fidelity.

 Facilitators and Trainers must have an active agreement on file with their designated FNC and their last trainer.
-It is the responsibility of all individuals connected to Family Development Resources (FDR), Family Nurturing Center, and all Nurturing Programs to uphold all Copyright laws by reporting suspected copyright infringements.
+It is the responsibility of all individuals connected to Family Nurturing Center to uphold all Copyright laws by reporting suspected copyright infringements.

-- Only Family Development Resources and curriculum developers can give you written permission to copy material and it will be for a specific event and will have a time limit on the written MOU.
+- Curriculum developers can give you written permission to copy their material and it will be for a specific event and will have a time limit on the written MOU.

-- If you know of any agency or individual that is copying materials, we are asking that you report them to FDR and the nearest FNC for follow-up.
-If we find that any Facilitators or Trainers have given anyone, either in their own organization or outside, permission to copy materials, that Facilitator or Trainer will not be able to continue practicing.
-Trainers will immediately lose their certification.
+- If you know of any agency or individual that is copying materials, we are asking that you report them to the nearest FNC for investigation.
+Facilitators or Trainers do not have the authority to give anyone, either in their own organization or outside, permission to copy materials.
+Facilitator or Trainer found doing so will not be able to continue practicing.
+Trainers and facilitators will immediately lose their certification.

 - All Trainers are required to stress, during their trainings, the issue of copyright infringement and inform participants that copyright infringement is breaking the law and the corporation will prosecute.